simonfuhrmann/mve/README.txt

 FSSR requires as input a point set which contains several required and some optional attributes per sample.
-Currently, only PLY is supported as input format.
-All required and optional attributes are listed below:
+Currently, only PLY is supported as input and output format.
+The attributes are listed below:

     Name           PLY Attribute(s)   Type                 Required?
     ------------------------------------------------------------------